eltociear/powerapps-docs.de-de/powerapps-docs/developer/component-framework/sample-controls/iframe-control.md

 import { IInputs, IOutputs } from "./generated/ManifestTypes";
 export class TSIFrameControl
   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
-  // reference to Bing Map IFrame HTMLElement private _bingMapIFrame: HTMLElement;
+  // Reference to Bing Map IFrame HTMLElement private _bingMapIFrame: HTMLElement;
-  // reference to the control container HTMLDivElement
+  // Reference to the control container HTMLDivElement
   // This element contains all elements of our custom control example private _container: HTMLDivElement;
   // Flag if control view has been rendered